IyobedZekarias/SalemWebBeta/README.md

 The top of the site consists of two navigations components.
 The first navigation component inludes areas to learn more about what Salem is and will be, the second navigation component includes ways to see what Salem has done.
 This will be useful to both new users of the site and returning users.
 Everything in the Header is made with <a></a> and will be links to other pages that are yet to be made.

 ### ImageSlider
-This component was made with an npm component <Carousel />. <Carousel /> allows devs to have a more easily built image slider in react.
+This component was made with an npm component Carousel.
+Carousel allows devs to have a more easily built image slider in react.

 ### Paragraph Wrapper
 #### Writing